Joe Fryer is a correspondent for NBC News based in Los Angeles. He joined the network in 2013 and reports for NBC

 In 2014, Joe was honored with four Regional Emmy awards, including trophies for News Writing and General Assignment Reporter.
 “Miles of Thread,” a feature story about women in Washington who made quilts for the victims of the Newtown school shooting, was honored with an Emmy for Serious Feature.

 In 2013, Joe won numerous honors for “Ali’s Guiding Lights,” a story about high school students who found a creative way to help their blind classmate achieve a seemingly impossible dream: driving a car.
-That story earned the prestigious National Headliner Award, Sigma Delta Chi Award for Feature Reporting given by the Society of Professional Journalists and a Regional Emmy.
+That story earned the prestigious National Headliner Award, the Sigma Delta Chi Award for Feature Reporting given by the Society of Professional Journalists and a Regional Emmy.